Jake’s Story: How I got a top ranking 99.95 ATAR by effectively tackling each subject

 During the term

-Ah, the in-term study routine.
-A fair bit to unpack here.
-Let me start by saying that organisational systems will, and should, vary from one individual to the next.
-There are certain systems that are generally well-liked, but your final approach is entirely your call!
-The one thing that I would most certainly suggest is to establish an organisation system at a micro and macro level:
+Let me start by saying that study schedules will, and should, vary from one individual to the next.
+Certain systems are well-liked, but your final approach is entirely your call!
+I would suggest establishing an organisational system at a micro and macro level.

-• For example, I use a termly planner, which provides an overview of the term, and here I note any important dates.
+This is where I note any important dates for school and Matrix term tutoring.
 It can be pretty overwhelming to stare at what seems like an endless list of To-Dos, so being able to visualise the coming weeks is invaluable.

 Jake's timetable Jake’s High School Hacks_ Finding Joy in Your Year 12 Learning calendar

-• Then, of course, I keep a regular list of To-Dos (including school and Matrix homework, and miscellaneous tasks that crop up), allocating each a date of completion so as to provide some structure to my week.
+This includes regular school and Matrix homework, and miscellaneous tasks that crop up.
+Allocate a completion date for each to provide some structure to your week.

 Jake's to-do list Jake’s High School Hacks_ Finding Joy in Your Year 12 To-do list

-• Lastly, each day when I sit down to work I’ll hand-write a list of what I need to do in that given session – yes, I’ve already got it virtually, but there’s something cathartic about physically ticking off elements of a visibly finite list.
+Each day when I sit down to work, I’ll hand-write a list of what I need to do in that given session.
+There’s something cathartic about physically ticking off elements of a visibly finite list.

 During my holidays

-The holidays are the primest of prime opportunities to get ahead of the curve and put yourself in a great position for the coming term.
-Yet, as I’m sure is the case for many, Netflix beckons vehemently and, well, I’m only human.
+The holidays are the prime opportunities to get ahead of the curve and put yourself in a great position for the coming term.

 The tricky thing is, studying over the break can lack accountability and structure, and this is precisely the reason why I enrolled in my first Matrix holiday course.

-The other (in my eyes) essential note regarding holiday study is to schedule in breaks.
-We all have an idealistic image of what the perfect year 12 student’s holidays would look like; studying 10 hours a day, churning through so much paper that local mills are forced to up production, et cetera, et cetera… unfortunately, we’re all human.
+During holiday study, you must schedule in breaks.
+We all have an idealistic image of what the perfect year 12 student’s holidays would look like; studying 10 hours a day, churning through so much paper that local mills are forced to up production, etc. Unfortunately, we’re all human.
 We all need breaks, and that’s perfectly fine.

 To maximise the benefit of a break and eliminate any guilt surrounding ‘unproductiveness’, work it into your schedule – this provides a goal to push towards as well!